Different Stages of a Civil Suit : An Overview

 • to examine or adjust accounts,

-• to make scientific investigation, and such other things
+• to make scientific investigation, and such other purposes.

-The party seeking commission has to pay the expenses ordered by the court towards the expenses of the commission ( Order XXVI Rule 1 of the CPC).
+The party seeking commission has to pay such amount as ordered by the court towards the costs of the commission of the commission, under Order XXVI Rule 1 of the CPC.

-The Commissioner thus appointed can examine the related parties, examine the relevant documents and enter upon or into any land or building mentioned in the order.
-For such purposes the Commissioner has the power of a civil court and the civil procedure code applies to such processes.
+The Commissioner thus appointed can examine the parties to the suit, examine the relevant documents, and enter upon or into any land or building mentioned in the order.
+For such purposes the Commissioner has the power of a civil court and the Code of Civil Procedure applies to such processes.
 The court shall fix a time for return of the commission after execution of the assigned responsibilities.

 Injunctions and interlocutory orders

-The court can issue injunction to restrain such act or causing injury to the plaintiff, till further orders, if the property in dispute in the suit is in danger of being wasted, damaged or alienated by a party to the suit or wrongly sold in execution of a decree (Order XXXIX Rule 1 of the CPC).
+The court can issue an injunction to restrain any such act or causing injury to the plaintiff, till further orders, if the property in dispute in the suit is in danger of being wasted, damaged, or alienated by a party to the suit or wrongly sold in execution of a decree, under Order XXXIX Rule 1 of the CPC.

-The court must order notice to the other party before injunction unless the injunction will be defeated by the delay.
-The court must dispose of injunction within 30 days.
+The court must order notice to the other party before granting an injunction unless the injunction will be defeated by such delay.
+The court must dispose of the injunction application within 30 days.

-In case the defendant threatens to dispose of his property to defraud his creditors or if the defendant threatens the plaintiff to dispossess the plaintiff or cause injury to the plaintiff in regard to a disputed property, the court can issue injunction till the disposal of the suit.
+In case the defendant threatens to dispose of his property to defraud his creditors or if the defendant threatens to dispossess the plaintiff or cause injury to the plaintiff in regard to a disputed property, the court can issue an injunction till the disposal of the suit.

 Incidental proceedings differ from supplemental proceedings